We are continuously creating Frequently Asked Questions for the 2021-2022 school year. Please check back frequently for updates.

 A. Yes.
 A school board policy must be in place before operating a virtual academy/school.
 Proposed Administrative Rules have been created regarding this as well:

-- Procedures for administering annual administered statewide summative assessments.
+9. Procedures for administering annually administered statewide summative assessments.

 The 67th Legislative Assembly recognized that distance learning is appropriate when the school building is not accessible.
-House Bill 1232 enables districts to conduct virtual learning in the case a school is closed due to weather or other conditions.
+House Bill 1232 (now NDCC 15.1-06-04 (3.)
+School calendar - Length and NDCC 15.1-27-23 (1.)
+Weather or other conditions) enables districts to conduct virtual learning in the case a school is closed due to unforeseen circumstances.

 Q. What are some historical scenarios where this could have been applied?